AdamVStephen/sdnshark/README.md

 # Dependencies
 Lua-Simple-XML-Parser Lua library - managed as a related github project submodule.
 Need to set LUA_PATH prior to starting Wireshark

+WireBait standalone wireshark plugin/unit testing.
+Unfortunately this only supports one protocol per plugin test at present.
+Again - a submodule.

 # Installation
 1. Ensure SimpleXML  Lua submodule checked out and LUA_PATH set appropriately.
+For new lua users, LUA_PATH=/path/to/sdnshark/Lua-Simple-Xml-Parser/?.lua

 2. Copy sdn.lua to your $HOME/.config/wireshark/plugins directory and hit Ctrl-Shift-L to reload Lua plugins.